 Content should appear in an <xhtml:div> element beneath the <content> element.

-The <entry> element shall contain at least one <link> element containing rel attribute set to alternate.

-The href attribute shall point to a URL from which the content can be subsequently retrieved.

-The type attribute used with the <link> element should be text/xhtml or application/pdf.

-The <entry> shall include a <published> element giving the original publication date of the content.

-If the content was modified or revised, the <entry> shall contain an <updated> element giving the date of last update of the content.

-The <published> and <updated> time stamps should be reported with a time zone offset.

 The <entry> element may contain an <dcterms:bibliographicCitation> element to provide a citation for the content being returned.

 The <entry> may contain an <dcterms:isPartOf> element to provide a URI for the cited publication.
 That URI may be URL to a web page, a URN, an ISSN or ISBN encoded as a URN, or a DOI number prefixed with the doi: URL scheme.